aditya4274/Inflation-forecast/README.md

 - The data we are using has been collected from the World Bank Organisation.
 - This is important to understand the monetary policies.
 Since monetary policy transmission is associated with significant lags, central banks aiming to achieve price stability need to be forward-looking in their decisions as well – which underscores the importance of inflation forecasting.
 - The forecast will have a point specific outcome.
+- We will consider historical yearly data for USA from 1960 upto 1920 and basis this we will forecast the inflation for 2021.
 - The data that are using to forecast is collected and curated by The World Bank organization.
 We can find the link to the data at https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG